-On 27 July, Tadeusz Mazowiecki, the special rapporteur for the UN Commission on Human Rights, resigned to protest the fact that the international community had effectively ratified Srebrenica's fall at the London conference and had done nothing to save Zepa.
-V9
+Wouter Kok, MSF Holland, General Coordinator in Bosnia, 1992; Programme Manager, 1993-1995 (in English), interviewed in 2015 On 27 July 1995, Tadeusz Mazowiecki, the special rapporteur for the UN Commission on Human Rights, resigned to protest the fact that the international community had effectively ratified Srebrenica's fall at the London conference and had done nothing to save Zepa.
+V8

-'Tadeusz Mazowiecki Leaves his Position in the Former Yugoslavia,' Le Monde (France), 29 July 1995 (in French).
+'Tadeusz Mazowiecki Leaves his Position in the Former Yugoslavia', Le Monde (France), 29 July 1995 (in French).

-In his letter, Mr. Mazowiecki explained that he decided to take this step after the events of recent days and, particularly, after the fall of the Muslim enclaves of Srebrenica and Zepa, which led him to "conclude that he could no longer continue to carry out [his] mandate."
+In his letter, Mr Mazowiecki explained that he decided to take this step after the events of recent days and, particularly, after the fall of the Muslim enclaves of Srebrenica and Zepa, which led him to "conclude that he could no longer continue to carry out [his] mandate".
 In that regard, he noted that the recommendation to create 'safe areas' was essential to protect civilians.

 He referred to two factors that had played an essential role in his decision to leave: first, the 21 July London conference and, second, his own observations during a trip to Tuzla to investigate what happened to the Srebrenica refugees.
 "I consider the decisions made in London, which noted the fall of Srebrenica and did not prevent the fall of Zepa, to be unacceptable."
-He also described his shock when, upon entering a tent in Tuzla, a group of refugees refused to speak to him because he was represented the UN - "because they felt so abandoned."
+He also described his shock when, upon entering a tent in Tuzla, a group of refugees refused to speak to him because he represented the UN - "because they felt so abandoned".

-On 10 August, 1995, the US presented photographs to the UN Security Council proving that Bosnian Serb forces had executed several hundred men near Srebrenica in July.
+On 10 August 1995, the US presented photographs to the UN Security Council proving that Bosnian Serb forces had executed several hundred men near Srebrenica in July.
 It called on the International Criminal Tribunal for the former Yugoslavia to conduct an inquiry there, where other mass graves were located.
 The UN Security Council called for a report on human rights violations committed in Srebrenica and Zepa.

-'Security Council Calls for an Investigation into Serb Violence in Eastern Bosnia,' Afsané Bassir for Le Monde (France), 12 August 1995 (in French).
+'Security Council Calls for an Investigation into Serb Violence in Eastern Bosnia', Afsané Bassir-Pour, Le Monde (France), 12 August 1995 (in French).